LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Sessions/Session 10 - The Chapel & The Divide.md

 		- [ ] Niahl commands troops into formations
 		- [ ] Elaine summons a great bolt of lightning
 		- [ ] Ven-Dryk attacks with Void Cleaver

+"I, Ven-Dryk Ashahalla, Warden of Brokvar, charge all who would the cal